20% Off + A Free Gift With Code: CUPID20

 Most people with chronic osteoarthritis will tell you that they notice changes in their pain levels and stiffness when it gets wet and cold.
 Some people even find they can predict weather changes as their joints begin to ache.

 It is theorised that a reduction in barometric pressure can create pain in joints and muscle and tendons expand and contract.
-It is also possible that the nerves are more sensitized to changes in pressure.
+It is also possible that the nerves are more sensitised to changes in pressure.
 Finally, cold weather may thicken joint fluid, causing increased pain.

 Thankfully, there are many things we can do to support our beloved pets during cold weather.

 • Starting a Joint Care diet such as Pooch & Mutt’s Joint Care is one of the best things you can do for your furry friend.
 This diet contains 45% salmon, a fish rich in Omega 3 Fatty Acids, that can help to minimise inflammation and pain in affected joints.
 These fatty acids may also improve blood supply during exercise, easing swelling.
-I generally advise a joint care food is started in those who are predicted to suffer with joint disease as well as in patients with established issues.
+As a vet, I generally advise a joint care food is started in those who are predicted to suffer from joint disease as well as in patients with established issues.

 • Offering daily joint care supplements like Pooch & Mutt’s Mobile Bones or Joint Daily Care Tablets is a no-brainer when it comes to arthritic dogs.
 Ingredients like Glucosamine helps to minimise clinical pain and prevent cartilage from breaking down, ensuring there is a ‘cushion’ for joints each time they move.
 The methylsulphonylmethane (MSM) is both a powerful anti-inflammatory and an anti-oxidant that further aids in inflammation reduction.